Skip to content

 See also: an example from OpenFaaS Cloud

-NATS Streaming (asynchronous invocations)
+NATS JetStream (asynchronous invocations)

 If you are using the asynchronous invocations available in OpenFaaS then you may want to ensure high-availability or persistence for NATS Streaming.
 The default configuration uses in-memory storage which means if the NATS Pod crashes or is relocated to another node, you may lose messages.